chrisbra/vim-tex-indent/README.md

 # vim-tex-indent
-official Vim indent file for tex
+Official Vim indent script for tex

+# License
+The Vim License applies.
+See `:h license`